Find Affordable College Courses

 Our 2023 rankings named Middlesex Community College the best value school in the New England Region for education students.
 Middlesex Community College is a moderately-sized public school located in the large suburb of Bedford.

-Out-of-state tuition fees for undergraduate students at Middlesex Community College are $12,120 per year.
+The average tuition and fees for an out-of-state undergraduate student at Middlesex Community College are $12,120 a year.
 After completing their degree, education graduates from Middlesex Community College carry an average student debtload of $6,429.

 #1